 Immediately following the long April and May rains, much of Kenya is lush and green.
-Visibility improves as drier conditions and intense grazing make inroads, and this, combined with the cooler weather, makes mid June to late October indisputably the best time to visit Kenya.
-There’s also of course the immense drawcard of the Great Wildebeest Migration, and especially the Mara River crossing in August or September.
+Visibility improves as drier conditions and intense grazing make inroads, and this, combined with the cooler weather, makes mid-June to late October indisputably the best time to visit Kenya on safari.
+There’s also, of course, the immense drawcard of the Great Wildebeest Migration, and especially the Mara River crossing in August or September.

 - Seeing the Masai Mara from a hot-air balloon is a must. © Alex Walker's Serian

-- You can enjoy a picnic at Angama Mara on the very site that the famous Out of Africa scene was filmed. © Angama Mara
+- In Kenya you can enjoy a picnic at the very site that the famous Out of Africa scene was filmed. © Angama Mara

 - The Masai Mara is home to both lion and elephant. © Alex Walker's Serian